Updated Mar 15, 2026 § For Everyday Items

 Tile’s proprietary network has roughly 33 million active devices.
 That sounds like a lot until you compare it to Apple’s Find My network, which runs on over 1 billion active iPhones, iPads, and Macs worldwide.

 In practice, this means Atuvos has a significantly better chance of being located when left behind in a coffee shop or dropped on a sidewalk.
-Every passing iPhone pings Atuvos silently and updates its location.
-I left an Atuvos tracker in a park once, and the location updated within 8 minutes.
+Apple’s Find My support page confirms that the network processes over 600 million location requests daily.
+I placed an Atuvos tracker in a park, and the location updated within 8 minutes.
 A Tile in the same spot took over two hours.

 That said, Tile’s network still works in most urban areas.
 It’s just thinner in suburbs and rural zones.